An earlier version of this article first appeared in May 2021

 No matter where in the world you live, gaining a driving licence is seen by many as a passage to freedom.

 It is a skill that can take you almost anywhere.

-  This week, UAE residents welcomed news that drivers who passed their driving test in the Emirates can now exchange their licence for a British one.
+In May, UAE residents welcomed news that drivers who passed their driving test in the Emirates can now exchange their licence for a British one.